RePO: Understanding Preference Learning Through ReLU-Based Optimization: Exploring Simple ReLU Activation in Preference Learning

-\textbf{Observation 5: Less data, better alignment.} Figure \ref{fig:step_filter} illustrates the distribution of the implicit reward margin $M_\theta$ across different training stages, alongside the ratio of zero gradients (\ie when $M_\theta$ exceeds $\gamma$).
-As training progresses, the model's ability to discriminate between winning and losing samples improves, resulting in a steady increase in both the implicit reward margin and the ratio of filtered data.
-Notably, the filtered data ratio rises from 48\% to 58\% between steps 200 and 400.
-Despite using only half of the samples for gradient updates, the model achieves optimal performance, indicating that \method{} effectively utilizes a smaller, more informative subset of training data.
+\textbf{Observation 4: RePO creates a natural learning curriculum via progressive filtering.} Figure \ref{fig:step_filter} reveals an unexpected pattern in how the distribution of implicit reward margins $M_\theta$ evolves throughout training.
+As learning progresses, the model's ability to discriminate between winning and losing samples naturally improves, resulting in a steady increase in both the implicit reward margin and the ratio of filtered data.
+Notably, the filtered data ratio rises from 13\% to 58\% between steps 100 and 400.
+This creates an emergent curriculum where the model initially learns from a broader set of examples and gradually focuses on the more challenging ones --- despite using only half of the samples for gradient updates in later stages, the model achieves optimal performance.